 How I Chose the Essential Oils I Used to treat my Bronchitis

-First of all let’s look at what action I’ wanted from the oils.
+First of all, let’s look at what action I wanted from the oils.
 Bronchitis is, in a few words, congestion and inflammation of the bronchial passages in the lungs.
-The body creates a ton of thick mucous which can be sticky and difficult to expel, thereby creating a hard cough – your body’s way of getting it out.
+The body creates a ton of thick mucus which can be sticky and difficult to expel, thereby creating a hard cough – your body’s way of getting it out.

 Therefore, I chose essential oils that contained a significant percentage of Ketones which are highly effective mucolytics (help dissolve mucous) and act as expectorants.
 I also used oils high in Oxides which help decongest, decrease coughing and aid mucous expectoration.
 Other actions I sought from my oils were anti-inflammatory, anti-spasmodic, warming and relaxing.

 1. Steam Inhalations: 1 drop of essential oil in a bowl of steamy hot water, 2-3 times/day, 5 min (note: I varied the oils with each inhalation)